chrisryan91/CheesyStore_PP5/TESTING.md

 #### Task 1

-Develop functionality to allow users to naviagte between blog posts and leave comments.
+Develop functionality to allow users to navigate between blog posts and leave comments.

 #### Task 2